Partnership to Improve Patient Care

 We are committed to collaborating with the administration, Congress and states on common sense health reforms that address affordability while also preserving equal access to care.
 We will work across the aisle to ensure the implementation of solutions that allow America’s patients, families, and their healthcare professionals to decide the best care for them.

-What Happens in Countries Using QALYs and Cost-Based Thresholds to Determine Coverage
+What Happens in Countries Using QALYs & Cost-Based Thresholds to Determine Coverage

 Other countries are often referenced as examples of how the use of QALYs or similar cost-based thresholds impact access to care: